Pragatinashine30/retail-operations-profitability-analysis/README.md

 ### 🔍 Project Overview

 This project focuses on analyzing supply chain data to identify inefficiencies, optimize operations, and improve business performance.
-Using Power BI, the data was transformed into an interactive dashboard to track key supply chain metrics such as inventory levels, shipping performance, costs, and product demand.
+Using Power BI, an interactive dashboard was created to monitor key metrics such as inventory levels, supplier performance, logistics efficiency, and cost distribution.

 ---